sagemath/trac_to_gh/Issue 2077.md

 # Issue 2077: matrix.column(i) should throw error when i is larger than the number of columns in the matrix (minus 1).

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2077

 Original creator: jason